 NO. Many non-citizens are eligible for medical benefits.
 Apply at your local Department of Human Services (DHS) office.
 If you are not a citizen, you will be required to document your immigration status.

 If you have questions, call the Public Benefits Hotline (1-800-520-5292)or your local Legal Aid office.
-Go to Find Legal Help on this site for a directory of legal aid programs.
+Go to https://oregonlawhelp.org/find-legal-help for a directory of legal aid programs.

 Do the new requirements apply to me?